mmcg/tsla-grid-sim/tsla-grid.md

 anyway, and there is almost none for Central: the data we have indicates that solar contributes about 0.25% of the generation mix there.

+Note that with filtering turned on, the optimal gridwatch wind fraction was 71% - it would appear that the "low renewables" period in 2021 was dues to a lack of solar (rather than wind).

 ## An Optimiser?